AtharvaTalla/Data-Science-Fitness-Tracker/README.md

 # Data Science - Fitness Tracker Project

 **NOTE:**
-> **I am in no way claiming ownership of this project.
-This is a guided project from [Dave Ebbelaar](https://www.youtube.com/playlist?list=PL-Y17yukoyy0sT2hoSQxn1TdV0J7-MX4K) on YouTube.
-I just followed along with his video tutorial.
-He makes these tutorial videos since he thinks that by sharing them, this will be a great tutorial and experience for those who are just starting their data science career and have a passion for it.**

 > **I have kept my unedited Python files dubbed "filename_OLD.py" so that there is something I could go back to and re-learn if needed.**

 ## Table of Contents: